AndresCasado/pergamo/README.md

 ## Datasets

-You can download two datasets
+You can download a dataset
 from [OneDrive](https://urjc-my.sharepoint.com/:f:/g/personal/andres_casado_urjc_es/EuNAwoSGWD5HtT6AsgL8vJcByupY0Tsx4n95vVlh0CDKsw)
 .

-DatosBuff contains BUFF sequences, while DatosDan contains our own data.

 Datasets are made by processing each frame with: